Purushottam Publishers: History

 Between January and June 2009, Snehangshu Banerjee and Biswapriyo Bandyopadhyay came together as first-generation entrepreneurs in Baranagar, Kolkata.
 They founded the JIPL Group and subsequently Purushottam Publishers.
-The book Fishermen of The Coastal Districts of Bengal by researcher, academician author Dr. Surjendu Dey, and Leadership & Entrepreneurship 2020 – by Er.
+The book Fishermen of The Coastal Districts of Bengal by researcher, academic author Dr. Surjendu Dey, and Leadership & Entrepreneurship 2020 – by Er.
 Ravinder Kumar Handa were the company's significant published works during its early days.
 The pair sold the books on their own to independent bookstores.
 The book Fishermen of The Coastal Districts of Bengal won the Meghnad Saha Memorial Award and Medal in February 2016.
 Purushottam Publishers' subsequent works included several other academic titles.

 The company specializes in K-12 School textbooks for English / Bengali Medium schools of CISCE/CBSE Board, and also books/ebooks in higher academic research.

 The firm is named after Swami Shankar Purushottam Tirtha Ji Maharaj by the primary stakeholders, who are disciples of the Siddhayoga lineage of Saints.